MiddletonCommunityVoice/services-list/content/health-services/pennine-care-nhs-foundation-trust.md

 ---

 ### Information
-7 week course for people living with long term illness or their carers People at risk of falling at home.
-Assessment for equipment and help Woman under 20, midwifery services
+7 week course for people living with a long term illness or their carers
+People at risk of falling at home.
+Assessment for equipment and help
+Woman under 20, midwifery services
 Advice & Support upto 20 years old